The Essence of Lombardian Cuisine

 Salame d’Oca di Mortara IGP

 The province of Pavia produces salame d’oca mainly within the town of Mortara.
 Traditionally, the salame was made only from goose meat.
-It originated within a large Jewish community in Valle Lomellina, seeking traditional recipes that met kosher requirements.
+It originated within a sizeable Jewish community in Valle Lomellina, seeking traditional recipes that met kosher requirements.
 Today, the salame is made from a mixture of goose, pork, pepper, spices, and herbs stuffed in a casing of goose skin.
 Salame d’Oca di Mortara is appreciated for its delicate, mild flavors and succulent texture.

 Michetta bread